Myzomela

 Myzomela is a genus of bird in the honeyeater family Meliphagidae.
-It is the largest genus of honeyeaters, with 39 species, and the most geographically widespread.
+It is the largest genus of honeyeaters, with 40 species, and the most geographically widespread.
 It ranges from Indonesia to Australia and into the islands of the Pacific Ocean as far as Micronesia and Samoa.
+Several species are named after the islands they were discovered or live on, and continued investigation is (as of March 2025) still increasing the number of species, both through discovery of new species (Babar myzomela M. babarensis) and conclusion that former subspecies are actually distinct species (Tanimbar myzomela M. annabellae).

+Taxonomy

-The genus was introduced by the naturalists Nicholas Vigors and Thomas Horsfield in 1827.
-The type species is the scarlet myzomela (Myzomela sanguinolenta).
+The genus was introduced by the naturalists Nicholas Vigors and Thomas Horsfield in 1827 with Meliphaga cardinalis as the type species.
+This is a junior synonym of Certhia sanguinolenta Latham, 1801, the scarlet myzomela.

-The genus contains the following 40 species:
+The genus contained the following 41 species as of February 2025: